-Completed Seismic Monitoring Station White Oak Lake State Park NOTE: Each horizontal, colored line represents 15 minutes Area Seismicity 2010 through 2011.
-In addition, there have been sporadic occurrences of what appear to be small earthquakes in the El Dorado area since 1989 with the most recent felt events occurring on December 17, 2013.
+Completed Seismic Monitoring Station Cane Creek State Park Area Seismicity 15 minutes NOTE: Each horizontal, colored line represents 2010 through 2011.
+Since 1989, there have been sporadic occurrences of what appear to be small earthquakes in the El Dorado area with the most recent felt events occurring on December 17, 2013.
 These events, approximately seventeen in number, were too small or poorly constrained to be located, but were estimated to be around 1.0 in magnitude.
 The third swarm in south Arkansas occurred near the town of Magnet Cove in November, 2008.
 There were a total of five events having magnitudes ranging from 2.0 to 2.7 with all of the epicenters located in eastern Hot Spring County.
 Except for a magnitude 2.4 quake near Rockport, the Magnet Cove swarm events were too small to be felt.
-Although they were initially thought to be naturally occurring events similar to the Arkadelphia Swarm, it is now considered quite possible that they were human-induced events associated with rock removal at a nearby quarry.
-This quarry is known to have been active in 2008 and it remains active today.
-The WLAR station has played an integral part in the accurate location of many earthquakes that have occurred in Arkansas since its installation in 2010.
+Like the Arkadelphia Swarm discussed previously, the Magnet Cove earthquakes are believed to have occurred naturally rather than being the result of human activity.
+The CCAR station has played an integral part in the accurate location of many earthquakes that have occurred in Arkansas since its installation in 2010.
 Among these events are hundreds that were part of the Guy-Greenbrier Swarm.
-For example, Figure 3 above is a digital seismogram referred to as a helicorder display which shows the signature of a magnitude 3.9 earthquake that struck just northeast of Greenbrier on April 8, 2011.
-As can be seen on the display, this earthquake was followed a short time later on the same day by a magnitude 3.0 earthquake whose epicenter is within one mile of the magnitude 3.9 mainshock.
+For example, Figure 4 above is a digital seismogram referred to as a helicorder display which shows the signature of a magnitude 3.9 earthquake that struck just northeast of Greenbrier on April 8, 2011.
+As can be seen on the display, this earthquake was followed a short time later on the same day by a magnitude 3.5 earthquake whose epicenter is within one mile of the magnitude 3.9 mainshock.
 This event is referred to as an aftershock.
 Aftershocks are smaller earthquakes that happen in the same general area during the days to years following a larger event or mainshock.
 Conversely, foreshocks are earthquakes that precede larger earthquakes in the same general location.
 There were no discernible foreshocks prior to the magnitude 3.9 mainshock.
 It is worth noting that recently discovered evidence indicates large historical earthquakes have occurred outside and to the south of the NMSZ in Ashley, Drew, Lee, and Phillips counties.
-The White Oak Lake station will serve as an important monitoring point should earthquake activity resume in these areas.
+The Cane Creek station will serve as an important monitoring point should earthquake activity resume in these areas.
+WHEN THE EARTH SHAKES, KNOW WHAT TO DO:

-Arkansas Geological Survey Bekki White, Director and State Geologist Compilation by David H. Johnston and Jerry W. Clark 2019
+Arkansas Geological Survey Bekki White, Director and State Geologist Compilation by David H. Johnston and Jerry W. Clark 2020